wisecubeai/pubmed-parser/README.md

 ## License

-Pubmed XML Parser is is licensed under a license - [EDL 1.0](LICENSE.md).
+Pubmed XML Parser is is licensed under a license - [BSD 3](LICENSE.txt).

 ## Contributing